Energinet-DataHub/green-energy-hub/docs/architecture-decision-record/ADR-0008 Integration events.md

 ### Designing contracts

 When a contract is made public available it's considered final.
-This means that all modifications to the contract is backwards compatible.
+This means that all future modifications to the contract must be backwards compatible.
 You are allowed to add new fields to a contract.
 Ordering of fields, data types, removal of fields etc. are considered breaking changes.
-If a breaking change is unavoidable then the contract should be duplicated and given a new name.
+If a breaking change is unavoidable then the contract must be duplicated and given a new name.

 A protocol buffer contract file should only contain one contract.
 If enums are used in the contract, then they are defined within the file as nested elements.